cloud-bulldozer/benchmark-wrapper/docs/source/contributing/unit_testing.md

 ## Writing Unit Tests

 Unit tests are placed under the ``tests/unit`` directory, container within individual Python modules.
 To keep a consistent structure, each module under this directory should correspond to one module within benchmark-wrapper.
 As an example, to create unit tests for ``snafu.module``, place them within ``tests/unit/test_module.py``.

+Tests can also live within docstrings, which will be invoked using pytest's [doctest functionality](https://docs.pytest.org/en/6.2.x/doctest.html).
+Docstring unit tests should be reserved for small, simple functions and/or to demonstrate example usage for users.
+This allows for automated regression testing and breaking change detection, as, if the example fails, then there must have been some change which will impact how the code is used.
+For numpy-style docstrings, docstring tests should live under the ["Examples"](https://numpydoc.readthedocs.io/en/latest/format.html#examples) section.

 For more information on how pytest can be leveraged to write unit tests, please check read the [pytest documentation](https://docs.pytest.org/en/6.2.x/example/index.html).